 Hollywood’s best writers and directors know stirring and inspiring leadership means big bucks at the Box Office.

-Academy Award-winning films, like Braveheart and Twelve O'Clock High, for example, spoil us with crisis leadership techniques.
+Academy Award-winning films, like Braveheart and Twelve O’Clock High, spoil us with an abundance of crisis leadership examples.

-But great leaders in a crisis don't exclusively exist in war-time or historical epics.
+But great leadership examples don’t exclusively exist in war-time or historical epics.

 - Leaders are defined by how they handle a crisis